Skip to main content

 3Do Indian travelers need special travel insurance for Slovenia?

-4Are there common scams targeting Indian tourists in Slovenia?
+4Are there common tourist scams in Slovenia?

 Slovenia has very low scam rates.
 Rare issues: taxi overcharging (use Bolt/Cabify apps), fake tour guides (book via hotels), pickpocketing in crowded areas (keep bags secure).
 Always verify prices before services.